petersvenningsson/MMWCAS-RF-EVM-SP-chain/README.md

 ![](https://img.shields.io/badge/python-v3.7-blue) ![](https://shields.io/badge/license-Apache-blue) ![](https://img.shields.io/badge/SP-Radar-brightgreen)

-Library containing utilities for the SP chain on the TI MMWCAS-RF cascade MIMO evaluation module.
+Utilities for the SP chain on the TI MMWCAS-RF cascade MIMO evaluation module.

 Entry points are generators `iterframes()` and `iterframes_processed` in process.py which returns the frames of the virtual array.